 Academic Levels: Academic levels for students enrolled in this program can vary greatly.
 A variety of curriculum modifications and assistive technologies are essential.
+There are opportunities for the full spectrum of diploma and certificate exit credentials for all students.

 Social/Emotional Profile: The social/emotional profile for students enrolled in this program can be quite diverse.
 Regimented schedules and individual work stations are critical.